-The course continues with a concentrated design challenge.
-Teams shift from taking part in a simulation to designing one that others will complete, using the components of the initial activity as building blocks.
-After a brief introduction to experiential design and creative teamwork, teams sprint through a design process, generating and selecting ideas, developing and testing materials, and ultimately showcasing their design (i.e., other classmates taking part in each team's simulation).
+The course then turns on Day 2 to creative teamwork.
+Teams shift from taking part in a simulation to designing one that others will complete.
+After an introduction to experiential design and creative teamwork, teams sprint through a design process, generating and selecting ideas, developing and testing materials, and ultimately, on Day 3, showcasing their design (i.e., other classmates taking part in each team's simulation).
 In the wake of the design sprint and showcase, individuals and teams again reflect on the experience.

-Surrounding these immersive team experiences are other important elements of the course.
-In advance of the initial class, students read selected profiles of real-world teams, laying the groundwork for small-group discussions.
-Prior to class, will students also reflect and report on their experience with, and attitudes about, teamwork (including themselves as team members and leaders).
+Surrounding these immersive team activities are other important elements of the course.
+In advance of the initial class, students read about real-world team dynamics and review of video highlighting a model of team functioning.
+Prior to class, students also reflect and report on their own experience with teamwork.